RAF Upavon

-Royal Air Force Upavon or RAF Upavon is a former RAF station in Wiltshire, England.
+Royal Air Force Upavon, or more simply RAF Upavon, is a former Royal Air Force station in Wiltshire, England.
 It was a grass airfield, military flight training school, and administrative headquarters of the Royal Air Force.
 The station opened in 1912 and closed in 1993, when it was transferred to the British Army and became known as Trenchard Lines.

 The station motto was In Principio Et Semper, and translated from Latin means "In the Beginning and Always".

 History

 Origins and construction

 Construction began on 19 June 1912, on some training gallops, on an elevated site about 1.5 mi east of Upavon village, near the edge of the Salisbury Plain, in the English county of Wiltshire.
 Upavon Airfield was originally created for pilots of the military and naval wings of the newly formed Royal Flying Corps (RFC), and became home to the Army Central Flying School.
 Captain Godfrey M Paine, RN, became the first commandant, with Major Hugh Trenchard being his assistant.
 Trenchard later became the chief of air staff, and subsequently became known as the "father of the Royal Air Force".